ariadne-cps/ariadne/README.md

 >git checkout stable

-Further build and installation instructions are available in the README file in the root directory of the branch.
+Further build and installation instructions are available in the INSTALL file in the root directory of the branch.